 3 companies are given the opportunity to do a 5 minute pitch about their new product or programme.
 They then have 10 minutes of questioning from the Dragons and the audience.
 Once all the pitches are complete the Dragons vote who they believe has the strongest product.

-Though there was no cash prize or guaranteed funding for the winner, previous contestants at our sister events have gone on to receive investment from buyers and venture capitalists present at the event.
+Though there is no cash prize or guaranteed funding for the winner, previous contestants have gone on to receive investment from buyers and venture capitalists present at the event.

 Our winner will be included in our post event report, receive a dedicated announcement on our website and email campaign - and of course the opportunity to impress future partners or investors.

 Our criteria for start-ups is that they must be under a £1 million in revenue, 24 months or younger and new to the event.